mithunpaul08/paper_writing_tips/README.md

 ### Figures
 - The captions of your figures must be self contained. i.e if a reviewer is going to read ONLY your captions (and not the paper in detail) he should still be able to get a rough idea of what that figure/table is about.

+### References
+- Try to use bibtex
+- Try to use reference from the proceedings of a well known conference, instead of from arxiv if possible.
+Gives more authenticity and saves the reviewer the pain of confirming the importance of the reference.

 As an example, a paper that follows this structure is here: https://www.aclweb.org/anthology/K17-1009

 ## 2. Common phrases